-- Vote at local elections if they are registered; - Contact their local Councillor about any matters of concern to them; - Obtain a copy of the Constitution; - Attend meetings of the Council and its Committees except where, for example, personal or confidential matters are being discussed; - Petition to request a referendum on a Mayoral form of Executive; - Participate in the Council's question time and contribute to investigations by the Overview and Scrutiny Committees. - See Committee reports and background papers, and any record of decisions made by the Council and its Committees. - Complain to the Council when dissatisfied with a service provided or action taken, by the Council or on its behalf by a contractor; - Complain to the Ombudsman if they think the Council has not followed its procedures properly.
-However, they should only do this after using the Council's own complaints process; - Complain to the Standards Board for England if they have evidence which they think shows that a Councillor has not followed the Council's Code of Conduct; and - Inspect the Council's accounts and make their views known to the external auditor.
+- Vote at local elections if they are registered; - Contact their local Councillor about any matters of concern to them; - Obtain a copy of the Constitution; - Attend meetings of the Council, the Executive Board and its Committees except where, for example, personal or confidential matters are being discussed; - Petition to request a referendum on a Mayoral form of Executive; - Participate in the Council's question time and contribute to investigations by the Review Committee; - See Council, Executive Board and Committee reports and background papers, and any record of decisions made by the Council, Executive Board and its Committees; - Complain to the Council when dissatisfied with a service provided or action taken, by the Council or on its behalf by a contractor; - Complain to the Ombudsman if they think the Council has not followed its procedures properly.
+However, they should only do this after using the Council's own complaints process; - Complain to the Standards Board for England if they have evidence which they think shows that a Councillor has not followed the Council's Code of Conduct: and - Inspect the Council's accounts and make their views known to the external auditor.

 The Council welcomes participation by its citizens in its work.
-For further information on your rights as a citizen, please contact the Committee Team, Council Offices, South Street, Rochford, Telephone 01702 546366 fax 01702 318154; email information @rochford.gov.uk.
+For further information on your rights as a citizen, please contact the Committee Team, Council Offices, South Street, Rochford, Telephone 01702 546366 fax 01702 318154; email committee@rochford.gov.uk.
 Further information is also available on the Council's website at www.rochford.gov.uk